advisory visits - helping you plan for change outdoors

 Advisory Visit +

 The 3-stage Advisory Visit + service offers excellent value for money.
-If you do have a capital budget to spend on outdoor improvements, we recommend you spend a just a fraction of it on an Advisory Visit, so that the remainder is spent in the most effective way for your children and your unique outdoors.
+If you do have a capital budget, we recommend you spend a just a fraction of it on a PLL Advisory Visit, so that the remainder is spent in the most effective way for your children and your unique grounds.

-Pre-visit, the consultation process begins with a short self-assessment audit, including questions about the character of your grounds, how they are used and by whom, and how they are cared for.
-The audit helps you look at your space with ‘fresh eyes’ and by analysing your responses, we can begin to help you identify where your development priorities might lie.
+Pre-visit, the consultation process begins with a short self-assessment audit, including questions about the character of your outdoor spaces, how they are used - during and after school - and by whom, and how they are cared for.
+The audit helps you look at outdoors with ‘fresh eyes’ and by analysing your responses, we can begin to help you identify where your development priorities might lie.